th2-net/remotehand/Readme.txt

 To start RemoteHand in 2nd mode, use the following command: java -jar remotehand.jar -httpserver

+To make RemoteHand work in 3rd mode, use the following command: java -jar remotehand.jar -grid

-In this mode RemoteHand will wait for script from HTTP request and send its output as HTTP response.
+In these modes RemoteHand will wait for script from HTTP request and send its output as HTTP response.
 RemoteHand will use "Port" setting from config.ini to start HTTP server on.
-This mode is usual for ClearTH to trigger RemoteHand to operate.
+This mode is usual for external application to trigger RemoteHand to operate.

-Alternatively, you can make RemoteHand connect to ClearTH to serve further requests: java -jar remotehand.jar -tcpclient
+Alternatively, you can make RemoteHand connect to external application to serve further requests: java -jar remotehand.jar -tcpclient

-In this mode RemoteHand connects to ClearTH via TCP/IP.
-ClearTH after that can trigger RemoteHand to operate using connected socket.
+In this mode RemoteHand connects to another application via TCP/IP.
+The application after that can trigger RemoteHand to operate using connected socket.
 RemoteHand will use "Host" and "Port" settings from config.ini to connect to.